Shopify/hydrogen/.changeset/angry-games-train.md

 'skeleton': patch
 ---

-Updated internal libraries for parsing `.env` file.
+Update internal libraries for parsing `.env` files.

 Please update the `@shopify/cli` dependency in your app to avoid duplicated subdependencies: